 On 14 February 2005, a massive bomb exploded in Beirut's Ain el-Mreisseh neighborhood, killing Rafiq Hariri, Lebanon's popular former prime minister, and 19 others.
 Local and international pressure, which already had been building, coalesced into calls for Syria to withdraw its troops and intelligence agents from Lebanon.
 It reportedly complied with these demands by the end of April 2005, but there have been allegations that the intelligence agents are still present.

 In July 2006, Hezbollah guerrillas kidnapped two Israeli soldiers, and Israel then invaded Lebanon for the third time.
-In the next 34 days, some 1,200 people were killed, thousands of homes were destroyed, and Lebanon's infrastructure was devastated before Israel withdrew.
+In the next 34 days, some 1,200 civilians were slaughtered, thousands of homes were destroyed and Lebanon's infrastructure was devastated before Israel withdrew.

 Atmosphere—not necessarily a long list of sights—is what Beirut delivers best.
 Its mix of peoples, religions and cultures gives the city a dynamic edge, and watching Beirutis go about their everyday business is an interesting form of sightseeing.
 One of the best places to take it all in is along the Corniche.
 In a city of few open green spaces, this long seaside promenade functions as a public gathering space, almost like a park.
 You'll see people of all ages, in all forms of dress, walking, jogging, eating and talking there.
 The Corniche also has wonderful views of the coast.
 Pigeon Rocks, a group of rock formations set in a cove in Raouche, is the most dramatic of the views and a popular backdrop for evening drinks.